 - Stronger than cotton

 Linen is a natural fabric.
 This is in comparison to non-natural (synthetic) fabrics such as nylon, spandex, or polyester.
 Synthetic fibres (often found in duvet covers) are man-made, whereas natural fabrics come from natural sources such as animal fur, cotton seeds, silkworms, and, of course, flax (which is what we use for our linen collections).

-The main benefit of choosing a natural fibre bedding is that the product is entirely biodegradable and sustainably manufactured from beginning to end.
+The main benefit of choosing a natural fibre bedding is that the fabric is entirely biodegradable.
 Linen can also be recycled and reused, making it one of the best environmentally friendly fabrics available on the market.